 Some conditions are wrongly assumed to be pink eye which might make you think, “Is it conjunctivitis or something else”?
-To clear your confusion, we have listed some medical conditions that cause inflammation and red eyes like pink eye.
-Let's look at some medical conditions similar to pink eye:
+To clear your confusion, we have listed some conditions often mistaken for pink eye:

 1. Keratitis